The Division of Thoracic Surgery treats patients with lung, stomach and esophageal cancers.

-These cancers generally have a poor prognosis, with five-year survival rates of between 15% and 20%.
-However, there have been remarkable advances in the treatment of lung and esophageal/gastric cancer in the past five to ten years, and surgeons at the MGH have contributed directly to many of them.
+Across the country, lung, esophageal and stomach cancers are the fastest growing and most lethal types of cancer, with a five-year survival rate of less than 20%.
+However, there have been remarkable advances in the treatment of lung and esophageal/gastric cancer in the past five to ten years, and surgeons at the Montreal General Hospital (MGH) have contributed directly to many of them.

 The Montreal General Hospital’s Division of Thoracic Surgery has the largest esophageal cancer program in Canada and one of the largest lung cancer programs in the country.
 In addition, the Division is the only facility to have received the Minister of Health’s Level 4 designation for lung cancer, denoting that it offers the highest standard of integrated patient care, research and education in Quebec.
 It offers a “one-stop shop” approach to complex cancer care.

 Research is at the heart of its innovative approach.
 The Division’s teams are leading numerous research projects as well as participating in major international projects to develop personalized care and to reduce the use of invasive surgery in the treatment of thoracic cancers.

 Organ on a Chip – The Future of Personalized Care

 On February 9, 2021, we held an interactive discussion about the ground-breaking “Organ on a Chip” research under the leadership of Dr. Lorenzo Ferri at the Montreal General Hospital.
 To watch the recording of the webinar and learn more about personalized cancer care, click on the video below.

 Testing treatments on live tissue instead of patients